 The Wallbox Pulsar Max EV Charger stands out if you’re after a compact, smart home charger that’s built to last and easy to use for home EV charging.
 As part of the Pulsar family of advanced, smart EV chargers designed for both residential and professional use, it’s a solid pick for anyone who wants reliable home charging for their electric car, app control, and a charger that won’t look out of place on a UK driveway or garage wall.

 In daily use, the Pulsar Max leans into simplicity over flashy features.
-Building on the success of the Wallbox Pulsar Plus, its predecessor known for its small size, stylish design, and smart connectivity, the Pulsar Max is compatible with all electric vehicles and hybrids, supporting both Type 1 and Type 2 charging cables, and Tesla vehicles can be charged using an adapter available from Tesla retailers.
+Building on the Wallbox Pulsar Plus, its predecessor known for its small size, stylish design, and smart connectivity, the Pulsar Max uses the Type 2 connector standard, so it works with all modern electric vehicles and plug-in hybrids sold in the UK, including Teslas.
 You get fast charging, smart scheduling, and a neat design that just feels a bit more polished than the usual basic units.

 If you’re after a modern home EV charger with flexible cable options and a genuinely good app, the Wallbox Pulsar Max deserves a spot on your shortlist.
 The charger can connect to smart devices for remote management, making it easy to control and monitor your charging sessions.
 If you’re comparing it to solar-focused or tariff-driven models, it’s best to weigh it up against your actual home setup, not just the brand.